ctcuff/Tweet-Tracker/README.md

 ### How do I build this?
 0. Head over to [Twitter's developer site](https://developer.twitter.com/) to apply for a developer account and create a new app.
 1. Go to Google's [Firebase site](https://firebase.google.com/) to create a new project.
-2. In the Firebase console, navigate to the Authentication tab and enable Twitter Sign-in.
+2. In the Firebase console, navigate to the Authentication tab and, under the Sign-in-tab, enable Twitter Sign-in.
 Enter the API keys you (hopefully) got from step 0 and be sure to copy the callback URL as well.
 3. Navigate back to Twitter's developer console and paste the callback URL from step 2 into the app's callback URL parameter.

 There are 2 files are missing from this project. `config.py` and `config.js`.
 Create a `config.py` that looks like this: